• About TootingMama

 How to make a mango sorbet without an ice cream maker

 When I hatched the idea to make a mango sorbet, I knew it had to be easy, with minimum effort so anyone could make it.
-Even people with out ice cream makers.
+Even people without ice cream makers.

 I don’t know about you, but when a recipe calls for an extra special gadget, one that I don’t have close to hand, I’ll scroll on by.